 A: You are a Representative of Maryland Athletics Interest (also known as a “Booster”) if ANY of the following applies:

-- You are or have been a member of the Terrapin Club.
+- You are or have been a donor to the Terrapin Club

 Q: Is it possible to be become a booster without doing anything listed above?

 A: Yes.
 The NCAA has developed a four-part test to determine whether or not an individual has become a booster and/or provided a student-athlete, their relatives or friends with an impermissible benefit.
 If any of the following statements are true then providing benefits to prospects or student-athletes, their relatives and friends can result in the student-athlete being rendered ineligible and cause the individual providing the benefit to be classified as a booster: